it-at-m/refarch-templates/docs/getting-started.md

 The purpose of these templates is to provide developers with an out-of-the-box solution for building full-stack applications based on the reference architecture (RefArch) of it@M.
-For more information on the RefArch itself please visit the [RefArch documentation](https://refarch.oss.muenchen.de/)
+For more information on the RefArch itself, please visit the [RefArch documentation](https://refarch.oss.muenchen.de/)

 **Important**: To use the `refarch-templates` you need to have [Docker](https://www.docker.com/) installed on your system.